Fliplet/fliplet-cli/docs/Data-Source-Hooks.md

 ### Send an email

-In addition to hook attributes, configuring a hook to send emails support the following parameter:
+In addition to hook properties, configuring a hook to send emails support the following parameter:

 - `payload`: object with `to`, `html` and `subject` for the email; this supports **Handlebars** syntax for variable replacement in the values as shown in the first example below